philterd/philter/docs/docs/redaction/redaction_best_practices.md

 ## Start with a Risk Assessment

-Before performing redaction, run a [Risk Assessment](../risk_assessments/risk_assessments.md) on your documents.
-This provides a quantitative overview of the sensitive information present, helping you prioritize which documents need the most attention and which policies might be most effective.
+Before performing redaction, assess the risk in your documents.
+A quantitative overview of the sensitive information present helps you prioritize which documents need the most attention and which policies might be most effective.

 ## Use Custom Lists for Known Terms